Respace-io/irons-jewelry-docs/_tabs/atlas api.md

 In order to differentiate when the API should bake a new model for you, you must implement `AssetHandler#modelId`.
 You have the same parameters as `AssetHandler#makeBakedModelPreparations`, because these methods are used in tandem.
-You should implement an alogrithm that produces a unique and deterministic value for every unique model to display.
+You should implement an algorithm that produces a unique and deterministic value for every unique model to display.
 For example, if your model is driven by an item component, the id should be the item component's hash code.
 This ID is stored in conjunction with your modid, so you do not need to worry about competing ids with other mods (only yourself).